ESCRS - Charities Supported by the ESCRS ;

 Palestine, Western Asia

-Brigadier Tom Ogilvie-Graham, the esteemed CEO of the ESCRS, visited the St. John Eye Hospital.
+Dr Tom Ogilvie-Graham, Managing Director ESCRS, visited the St. John Eye Hospital.
 During his visit, he engaged with the hospital staff and received updates on the project's progress.
 He also had the opportunity to meet with the two doctors from Ukraine who were participating in the project's obvservership training programme.

 Essentially, Tom joined one of the mobile outreach clinic missions to the most neglected and marginalised areas, where patients are facilitated for comprehensive charitable service delivery, exposing them to various eye conditions unique to Palestine.